-A number of years have elapsed since then that have included university, woodworking school, massage school, Chinese Medical school, and multiple trips to China for the study of Chinese Medicine, health cultivation, tea, and the Mandarin language.
-I’m grateful to my many teachers who have helped guide me on my way.
+A number of years have elapsed since then that have included the completion of my undergraduate education at university, attending woodworking school, completing massage school, completing a graduate program at a Chinese medical school, completing my clinical doctorate, and spending several long periods of time in China.
+During those periods I studied Chinese Medicine, health cultivation arts, tea, and the Mandarin language extensively.
+I’m grateful to my teachers who helped guide me along this unique journey.

-In the late Spring of 2017 I moved to a remote town in northern Minnesota where I currently practice Chinese Medicine, drink lots of tea, train tai chi, fly fish, and write.
-Every year I travel to southern California for several weeks to advance my studies in acupuncture, herbal medicine, manual therapy, qigong, and integrative medicine.
-Check out my community programs and US teaching schedule at Vital Center Nourishing Life Arts or learn about my clinical work at the Essentia Health campus in Duluth, Minnesota here.
+In the late Spring of 2017 I moved to a remote town in northern Minnesota where I currently practice Chinese Medicine, drink lots of tea, train tai chi, and write.
+Every autumn I travel to southern California for several weeks to advance my studies in acupuncture, herbal medicine, manual therapy, qigong, and integrative medicine.
+Check out my community programs, information on my private clinic, and US teaching schedule at Vital Center Nourishing Life Arts and learn about my clinical work at the Essentia Health campus in Duluth, Minnesota here.

 I stand on the shoulders of giants.
 Special thanks to Dr. Wang Ju-Yi, Jonathan Chang, Dr. Lu Li, Chip Chase, Dr. Jake Paul Fratkin, Barry Forst, Master Tseng Yun Xiang, Tom Bisio, and my family I can’t imagine a more profound life than the one I have because of the love, care, and gentle (and sometimes not so gentle!) guidance from these very special people.
 I’ve been lucky to have these good role models, and every day I strive to work harder and to live every moment with integrity and a deep concern for life.